Within the affiliate marketing universe, the Affiliate Summit’s count among the major conferences of the year.

 In the long-term consumers want more control over the ads they are served and this will have a positive impact on digital marketing as publishers, networks, SaaS platforms and advertisers will be pushed to develop better technology and higher-quality ads.

-- Affiliates are rewarded on performance which is based on a revenue share of the sale made from their site whereas Influencers are typically paid a flat fee and receive free products to promote the brand.
+- Affiliates are rewarded on performance; outcomes that could include a sale, a new customer or a lead.
+Whereas influencers are typically paid an upfront flat fee and receive free products to promote the brand.

 - Influencers have typically not disclosed that they are being compensated to promote the brand as they aren’t aware or don’t understand FTC disclosure regulations.
 By contrast, affiliates usually include a disclosure at the top of their post.